jamesmh/JavaScript-Sql/README.md

 #### Exploding Join Results
 Normally, when you perform a join in SQL, you get one row per result.
 So, if a person is joined with - let's say - other people having the same last name, you might get multiple joins and mutliple rows.
 Can we do this with $QL?
 Yes!

-With multiple results for one "record" or item in the $ql array, the $joined property will just be an arrray with mutliple entries in it.
+With multiple results for one "record" or item in the $QL array, the $joined property will just be an arrray with mutliple entries in it.
 You can call the explode() method after a join to "explode" the results into "one record" per match.
 ```
 var explodedPeople = $ql(peopleArray).join(countriesArray, "address.country", "name").explode().select();

 // "explodedPeople" now looks like { left: [personObject], right: [countryObject] }
 ```

 The objects returned by the select() will now return an array of objects having two poroperties: "left" and "right".
-Left is the item from the original / $ql array and right is a match from the joined array.
+Left is the item from the original / $QL array and right is a match from the joined array.

 Note that the left item's property $joined is set to undefined after exploding.